ScottLogic/Technology-Carbon-Standard/pages/impact_categories/upstream.md

 When considering the upstream emissions of content and data, whether text, image, audio or video used as a commodity by the organisation, evaluate emissions that relate to:

 - Content production
-    * Energy used to produce content, including pre-production (such as research and planning), filming, recording, editing and any travel involved.
+    * Energy used to produce content, including pre-production (such as research and planning), filming, recording and editing involved.
 - Processing
     * Data processing and AI/ML workflows, if content is algorithmically recommended, auto-captioned or translated for example.
 - Storage